isomerpages/moe-xingnanpri/_x3-learning-years-programme/Curricular/Science Department.md

 *   Curate meaningful learning experiences to foster seamless connections between Math and Science.
 This programme is also linked to our XCITE curriculum. <br>
 *   Provide hands-on learning experiences and draw meaningful connections with real-world applications.
 This programme is also linked to our XTEND curriculum. <br>
 *   Gain problem-solving skills, exploratory learning, and critical thinking that go hand-in-hand with the two subjects.
-This programme is also linked to our XPLORE curriculum.
+This programme is also linked to our XPLORE curriculum. <br><br> <b> Science Centre Enrichment Lesson</b> <br><br> Put slides here. <br><br> As part of our school’s Science enrichment programme, the Primary 6 pupils went for an enrichment course at the Science Centre.
+It will be a platform for our pupils to extend their learning of Science beyond the textbook and classroom.
+The objectives of the programme are for the pupils to: <br><br>

+\-Observe and identify the different organisms found in a pond. <Br>

+\-Understand the different adaptation of the plants and animals found in a pond. <br>

+\-Identify the roles of various organisms in a food chain and food web.
 </p>

 </div>